The Dead Sea Scrolls and why they matter

 The Dead Sea Scrolls generated so much excitement when they were first found in part because it was thought they might contain some of the earliest Christian writings.
 Graham Stanton asks, “A Gospel Among the Scrolls?” but replies, Alas not.

 Though the Scrolls do not contain early Christian writings, they do reflect a worldview very similar to that of Jesus and John the Baptist.
 Magen Broshi explains “What Jesus Learned from the Essenes.”

 Ben Zion Wacholder examines perhaps the key figure in the Dead Sea Scrolls in “Who Is the Teacher of Righteousness?”

 Hartmut Stegemann discusses another aspect of this figure in “Jesus and the Teacher of Righteousness—Similarities and Differences.”

 These articles are just a taste of what BAS has published on the Dead Sea Scrolls over the years.
-To access all the past issues of BAS publications, full of articles about the Dead Sea Scrolls, become a BAS Premier Member.
+To access all the past issues of BAS publications, full of articles about the Dead Sea Scrolls, become a BAS Library Member.
 Click here to join today!

 Sign up to receive our email newsletter and never miss an update.